 Allen has made numerous contributions to the advancement of higher education.
 She has been the featured speaker and facilitator at programs including the American Council on Education Chief Academic Officer’s Institute and the Pennsylvania State University’s Academic Leadership Academy.
 She has also served as president of the Association of Teachers of Technical Writing, the largest international scholarly organization for technical and professional communication scholars.
 She was a Commissioner for Middle States Commission on Higher Education, for whom she also led training workshops on assessment and led site visits for regional and international institutions’ accreditation.
 She also served on the Board of Trustees and has been a frequent site reviewer for the Southern Association of Colleges and Schools (SACS) Commission on Colleges.
 She has been a site reviewer for the American Bar Association.
 She also served on the board of the Association of American Colleges of Teacher Education.

 President Allen has published and presented in more than 200 regional, national, and international scholarly venues, focusing on communication, assessment, and leadership in higher education.
 Books written or edited by Allen include Writing in the Workplace and Assessment in Technical and Professional Communication, which won the Council of Programs in Technical and Scientific Communication’s 2010 award for best contribution to the work of program assessment.
 The book also won the 2012 College Composition and Communication Award for best collection of original essays about assessment of professional communication.
 In addition to publishing her own work extensively in the form of chapters in scholarly books, articles reprinted in books, peer reviewed articles, and articles in higher education publications, Allen has been a reviewer for scholarly journals and has co-edited several special journal issues of Technical Communication Quarterly.

-She has been recognized by Meredith College as a Distinguished Alumna and as an Outstanding Woman of ECU.
+She has been recognized by Meredith College as a Distinguished Alumna and by East Carolina University as an Outstanding Woman of ECU.